erikh/claude-tokens/README.md

 # claude-tokens

 A small, dependency-free Go utility that displays your Claude API token usage and rate limit status.
-It reads your existing Claude Code OAuth credentials, automatically refreshes expired tokens, and outputs a compact one-line summary suitable for status bars like [Waybar](https://github.com/Alexays/waybar/wiki).
+It reads your existing Claude Code OAuth credentials, automatically refreshes expired tokens, and outputs a compact one-line summary suitable for status bars like [Waybar](https://github.com/Alexays/waybar/wiki), shell prompts, screen lockers like hyprlock.

 ## Prerequisites